User Guide

 2. The detection is conservative and won’t flag functions used across modules

-3. Use inline disables for legitimate cases
+4. Use inline disables for legitimate cases: # pylint: disable=function-should-be-private

 Performance Issues